Stay safe & active this winter – SAVE $70 with our Winter Promo. Some conditions may apply*

 By joining forces, Victoria Lifeline and the Victoria Hospital Foundation aim to empower not-for-profits to further their mission of providing essential services that promote the overall health and well-being of older adults.
 Together, they are dedicated to fostering a thriving and inclusive community where older adults can lead fulfilling lives.

-Image Hover Zoom 2023 Healthy Community Partnership Grant Recipient
+Image Hover Zoom 2024 Grant Recipient

-2023 Recipients Of The Healthy Community Partnership Grant
+2024 Recipients Of The Healthy Community Partnership Grant

 Last year, grants were awarded to three Manitoban not-for-profit organizations.
 To read more about the projects, check out our recent blog post!